Word Counter for TikTok

 - Can I use this for TikTok ad copy?

 - Yes.
 TikTok ads have their own character limits that vary by format β in-feed ads, TopView, and branded hashtag challenges each have different specs.
-This tool is useful for drafting any text-based TikTok content, including ad copy, and gives you an accurate character count before you submit to the platform.
+Use the counter for any text-based TikTok creative, including ad copy, before submitting it to the platform.

 - What if the caption already fits but the post still feels slow?